Reviews You Can Rely On

 Our Verdict

 Our top picks have long gone to a ski model like the Movement Alp Tracks 100.
 In terms of dimensions, weight, and pedigree, this ski joins a long lineage of truly awesome backcountry skis.
 But praise comes at a price; lightweight, high-performance backcountry skis are both compromised in durability and very expensive.
 The Alp Tracks 100 fits that description.
 We haven't yet tested to failure, but cannot anticipate an extended life from something so light.
-See it ranked against other top products in our article on the best backcountry skis.
+See it ranked against other top products in our review of backcountry skis.
 Other current award winners offer similar performance, slightly greater weight, and seemingly greater durability.

 REASONS TO BUY